moov-io/paygate/docs/database-migrations.md

 - `version` should be represented as an integer with 4 digits with leading zeros (e.g. 0007).
 All migrations are applied in ascending order.
 You can find examples of different migrations in
 [./migrations](./migrations).
-- `title` should describe action of the migration, e.g., `create_accounts_table`, `add_name_to_accounts`.
+- `title` should describe the action of the migration, e.g., `create_accounts_table`, `add_name_to_accounts`.

 ### Embedding Migrations